Startale raises $63 million with participation from Sony and SBI

 Loading IndicatorLoading Indicator

-Japan-based Web3 company Startale has secured a major funding round.
+Startale, a Japanese Web3 company, has successfully secured a major funding round.

-According to CoinDesk, a media outlet specializing in virtual assets (cryptocurrencies), Startale raised a total of $63 million in its Series A round on the 25th (local time).
-The total combines $13 million secured from the Sony Innovation Fund in January and a $50 million investment from the SBI Group.
+According to crypto industry media outlet CoinDesk on the 25th (local time), Startale raised a total of $63 million in its Series A round.
+The amount combines $13 million secured in January from the Sony Innovation Fund and a $50 million investment from the SBI Group.

 Startale is a Web3 company jointly established by Japan’s SBI Holdings, Sony, and the Astar Foundation.

-The funding will be used to develop “Strium,” a Layer 1 blockchain dedicated to security tokens (STOs), expand its stablecoin business, and strengthen dedicated applications.
+The proceeds will be used to develop “Strium,” a Layer 1 blockchain dedicated to security token offerings (STOs), expand its stablecoin business, and strengthen dedicated applications.

-Previously, Startale disclosed the yen-pegged stablecoin JPYSC and the dollar-pegged stablecoin USDSC.
+Previously, Startale unveiled the yen-pegged stablecoin JPYSC and the dollar-pegged stablecoin USDSC.

-The fundraising is seen as an example showing that major Japanese companies are moving in earnest to build Web3 and stablecoin infrastructure.
+The fundraising is seen as an example of major Japanese companies moving in earnest to build Web3 and stablecoin infrastructure.

 JH Kim